ltauxe/Python-for-Earth-Science-Students/README.md

 ### Jupyter notebooks

 This course is entirely structured around a special programming environment called [Jupyter notebooks](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html).
 A Jupyter notebook is a development environment where you can write, debug, and execute your python programs.
-It ss a web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
-Jupyter notebooks do not have to *exist, or be run on your computer*, they can be created and *run on a remote machine* - and you only *access* them via a web browser (e.g. Firefox, Safari, IE, Chrome).
-Hence you do not even need to install or run Python on you machine.
+It is a web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
+Jupyter notebooks do not have to *exist, or be run on your computer*, they can be created and run on a *remote machine* in which you *access* them via a web browser (e.g. Firefox, Safari, IE, Chrome).
+Hence you do not even need to install Python on your computer.